Paying Off Mortgage Early

 The best way to calculate this is by looking at your mortgage amortization schedule.
 This is the roadmap that shows how each mortgage payment contributes to your balance and when it's expected to be fully paid off.
 You can use an amortization calculator to determine how increasing your payments or making lump-sum contributions will affect how soon you can pay it off.

-If you can handle managing an additional property, investing in a second rental property will typically earn you a higher return on investment.
+If you can manage an additional property, investing in a second rental property will typically earn you a higher return on investment.

-Yes, it is better to pay off your mortgage instead of holding money in a savings account.
+Yes, paying off your mortgage is better than holding money in a general savings account.
 This is because the average savings account in Canada returns less than 1% each year.
 Meanwhile, your mortgage interest rate will likely cost you 3% to 5%.

 The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.